 Philip Maynard is a forensic scientist with expertise in the areas of trace evidence and chemical/arson analysis.
 He graduated with a BSc and a PhD in Chemistry from the University of Sydney.
 He has four years' experience in case work at the Physical Evidence section of the NSW Division of Analytical Laboratories.
 His work at the Division included arson and explosives analysis, analysis of firearm discharge residues, glass and paint analysis for motor vehicle accidents and microanalysis/scanning electron microscope imaging.
 He joined the Department of CMF in 1998, managing the specialised forensic instrumentation in the laboratory and supervising undergraduate laboratory classes.
-He also conducts research in the areas of drug analysis, fingerprinting and motor vehicle paints.
+He also conducts research in the areas of drug analysis, fingerprinting, motor vehicle paints, and forensic imaging.
 He is a member of the Australian Forensic Science Society and the Royal Australian Chemical Institute.

 Can supervise: YES

-Maynard, PJ, Skinner, K, Bolton, M & Moret, S 2019, 'Potential application of liquid dye penetrants for serial number restoration on firearms', Australian Journal of Forensic Sciences.View/Download from: UTS OPUS or Publisher's site
+Maynard, PJ, Skinner, K, Bolton, M & Moret, S 2019, 'Potential application of liquid dye penetrants for serial number restoration on firearms', Australian Journal of Forensic Sciences, vol. 51, no. 6, pp. 674-684.View/Download from: Publisher's site

-Wilson-Wilde, L, Yakovchyts, D, Neville, S, Maynard, PJ & Gunn, P 2017, 'Investigation into Ethylene Oxide Treatment and Residuals on DNA and Downstream DNA Analysis', Science and Justice, vol. 57, no. 1, pp. 13-20.View/Download from: UTS OPUS or Publisher's site
+Wilson-Wilde, L, Yakovchyts, D, Neville, S, Maynard, PJ & Gunn, P 2017, 'Investigation into Ethylene Oxide Treatment and Residuals on DNA and Downstream DNA Analysis', Science and Justice, vol. 57, no. 1, pp. 13-20.View/Download from: Publisher's site

 Recent years have seen a significant increase in the sensitivity of DNA testing, enabling the determination of DNA profiles from low levels of cellular material.
 However, the increased sensitivity is in many ways a double-edged sword as background contaminating DNA generated during the manufacture of consumables and sampling devices is now being detected and may compromise the interpretation of the DNA profile results.
 This study initially demonstrated the effectiveness of Ethylene Oxide (EO) as a post-production treatment to eliminate DNA on swabs, used as a sampling device for the recovery of cellular material.
 Subsequently, the potential adverse effects of any residual EO remaining on the swabs on the downstream DNA analysis on both rayon and cotton swabs were investigated and the levels of remaining EO measured.
 Two main variables were tested: the amount of time elapsed since EO treatment of the swabs prior to use, and the time elapsed between cellular material collection and DNA analysis.
 Residual levels of EO were found to be below quantitation levels and therefore also international standards.
 The results indicated that while there was a negligible effect of EO treatment on DNA recovered from rayon swabs, there was however an adverse effect on the DNA profiles recovered from cotton swabs.
 The adverse effect was negatively correlated with time since EO treatment and positively correlated with time to DNA analysis.